 3. How to prevent Bundt cake from sticking

 There are many tricks on the internet on the topic of how to prevent Bundt cake from sticking to the tin.
+First and foremost, check out my article about How to get Cake out of Bundt pan that will explain all the information you need!

 In some Bundt cake recipes, I use a silicone mold like this one: Silicone Bundt Cake tin, and with that, I don't have to worry about this question at all.
 However, this time I wanted to make a more traditional tall, really festive Cardamom cake so I went with my traditional steel Bundt tin.